thinguyen381/TBDAirline/README.md

           Payment - Reservation confirmed

  *** Updated Apr 12:
-All controllers are working - Search Controller,  Book Controlller,    Home Controller,     Account Controller,  Payment Controller,   Reservation Controller
+What are working? - Search Controller,  Book Controlller,    Home Controller,     Account Controller,  Payment Controller,   Reservation Controller

+What is next? - Report Controller (will receive a FlightID then show a list of passenger in that flight)

 I also added 1 more controller which is Tracking Controller.
 It does a simple task that receives tracking number and shows reservation's infomation.

-Notes: Try the published website if you can't launch it from the code.
+Notes: You can try the published website if you can't launch it from the Visual studio.